What is a used car statutory warranty?

 Items not covered by statutory warranty

-A statutory warranty does not cover things including:
+A statutory warranty does not cover defects relating to:

 - any item listed on a defect notice with a reasonable estimate of how much it will cost to repair

-- radios, cassette players, CD players, MP3 and MP4 players
+- radios, cassette players, CD players, MP3 and MP4 players, and docks

 - DVD players and video display panels